-See instructions for the residency line on page 6 to determine your residency status.
+See the residency instructions on page 7 to determine your residency status

-Amending Your 2020 Return
+Amending Your 2022 Return

-If you are amending your 2020 return, you must complete a new Form 2 with all the schedules, even if none of the amounts previously reported on them have changed, and do the following:
+If you are amending your 2022 return, you must complete a new Form 2 with all the schedules, even if none of the amounts previously reported on them have changed, and do the following:

 - 1. Mark the box on the top left of page 1. - 2.
 Make sure you sign and date your return. - 3.
 Complete the Amended Return Information section on page 2. - 4.
-Include any payments made with or after filing the original return on line 7 of the Other Payments and Refundable Credits Schedule on page 11. - If you requested a refund or if you carried over all or part of the overpayment reported on your original return to 2021, make sure that you completed line 2 of the Contributions, Penalties, and Interest Schedule on page 11.
+Include any payments made with or after filing the original return on line 8 of the Other Payments and Refundable Credits Schedule on page 11. - 5.
+If you requested a refund or if you carried over all or part of the overpayment reported on your original return to 2023, make sure that you completed line 2 of the Contributions, Penalties, and Interest Schedule on page 11.